The annual limit for employees who work with radiation is the lower of:

 DRS assigns dosimetry when certain quantities and radionuclides are used.
 Specifically, the use of >10 mCi of P-32 requires the user to wear both an extremity (commonly referred to as a “ring”) and a whole-body dosimeter.
 At usage levels ≤10 mCi of P-32, dose assessments will be performed to evaluate the need for dosimetry.
 Dosimetry is not issued for individuals working with weak beta-emitting radionuclides such as H-3, C-14, P-33, and S-35.

 DRS evaluates use of dosimetry for other radionuclides and quantities on a case-by-case basis.

 To enroll in dosimetry services, complete a Dosimetry Request Form and return it to DRS.

 Whole body dosimeters, or badges, monitor exposure to the whole body and should be worn between the neck and the waist, usually on the front of the body.

 Finger ring dosimeters monitor radiation exposure to the hands and fingers.
 These dosimeters may be worn on any finger and should normally face the palm side of the hand.
 Finger rings must be worn under gloves to prevent them from becoming contaminated.

-Every person with assigned dosimetry must wear the dosimetry when working with sources of ionizing radiation.
+Every person with assigned dosimeters must wear the badges and/or ring dosimeters when working with sources of ionizing radiation.

 The dosimeter reading is the legal record of an individual’s occupational radiation exposure.
-Therefore, dosimetry shall be worn only by the individual to whom it is assigned, shall not be tampered with or experimentally irradiated, and shall not be used to measure radiation exposure received as a medical patient.
+Therefore, dosimeters must be worn only by the individual to whom it is assigned, must not be tampered with or experimentally irradiated, and must not be used to measure radiation exposure received as a medical patient.